maflcko/b-c-gui-translations-review/reviews/nl.md

         <translation>Mislukt om op welke poort dan ook te luisteren.
 Gebruik -listen=0 as u dit wilt.</translation>

 ERR
-The translation uses "as u dit wilt" which is incorrect.
-It should be "als u dit wilt".
-Also, "Mislukt om op welke poort dan ook te luisteren" is awkward; a better translation would be "Het is niet gelukt om op een poort te luisteren".
+The Dutch sentence is unidiomatic and contains a typo: "as" should be "als".
+A more natural phrasing is needed.

 Correct translation:
-Het is niet gelukt om op een poort te luisteren.
+Kon op geen enkele poort luisteren.
 Gebruik -listen=0 als u dit wilt.
 ```

 <!-- cache_translation_check_nl_e8d631fd7d147043a881f995c127036ebfdb1a0b2967e04026e622c03920a199 -->